fanbyprinciple/d2l-fanbyprinciple/Readme.md

 1. Look up the documentation for any function or class in the deep learning framework.
 Can you also find the documentation on the official website of the framework.

-i have looked up the documenation of fastai before.
+I have looked up the documenation of fastai before.